greystate/greystate-blog/src/who/index.md

 (Again, in no particular order)

 After having had to bend my frontend code in horrible ways to adapt to the output of any given system's "Master Template" (or equivalent otherwise named *base output*), I finally found Umbraco in circa 2009 and haven't looked away since.

-What's rendered by Umbraco is my own doing - not someone else's.
+What's rendered by Umbraco is of my own doing - not someone else's.

 [UMB]: https://umbraco.com